WATonomousAdmin/wato_website/README.md

 ## Abstract

-WATOnomous' new website initiative.
+WATonomous' new website initiative.
 Built with Next.js, Typescript and Tailwind.
 Deployed via Vercel.

-Inquiries regarding the website or joining WATOnomous can be directed to [@kenzoengineer](https://github.com/kenzoengineer).
+Inquiries regarding the website or joining WATonomous can be directed to [@kenzoengineer](https://github.com/kenzoengineer).

 ## For Developers